Feature Focus

 It’s worth a shot to add an exit intent pop-up to your website asking people to sign up to your newsletter as they leave your website.
 Try to keep content minimal to catch attention, and keep the form short and sweet to increase chances of people actually staying to complete it.

-Share your signup form on your website
+Share your sign up form on your website

 There are quite a few innovative ways you can go about this.